 Their mobile app is only on iOS.
 A big hurdle right now is that Circle’s mobile app experience is only available through iOS.
 This cuts out a large portion of potential members from having mobile app access to your online community services.

-Bottom line: Circle is a solid option for a creator who is entrenched in an existing platform already and can’t move away from it.
+Bottom line: Circle is an ok option for a creator who is entrenched Teachable and can’t move away from it -- that's waht it was designed for.
 You’ll be able to integrate easily, but ultimately the platform has minimal monetization options, is only available on iOS for mobile, and lacks a robust array of native features.
 These are all major roadblocks you’ll have to overcome.

 Conclusion - Want to try Mighty Networks?